wiwi1999/danube-pontoon-map/README.md

 The project provides both:

-* an interactive Leaflet web map for exploring pontoon locations, and
+* an interactive Leaflet web map for exploring pontoon locations
 * an enriched dataset that can be reused for spatial analysis, visualization, or further research.

-The original open data was extended with project-specific information such as shade availability, lawn or ground condition, estimated chill area, nudism area information, distances to nearby infrastructure, and photos.
+The original open data was extended with project-specific information such as shade availability, lawn condition, chill area, nudism area information, distances to nearby infrastructure and pictures.

 ## Web Map